ivanparvaresh/dotnet-exec/README.md

 A tool that allows you easily execute your custom commands.

-Any custom command can be .NET CLI command, it just has to be in defined in root path as `.dotnetexec` file.
+Any custom command can be .NET CLI command, it just has to be in defined in root path as `.dotnetexec.json` file.

 > This is a community project, free and open source.
 Everyone is invited to contribute, fork, share and use the code.